RandProx: Primal-Dual Optimization Algorithms with Randomized Proximal Updates: Proposed algorithm: RandProx

-The constants $\oma$ and $\zeta$ are the gain factor and offset of the error in the range of $K^*$, after $K^*$ has been applied.
 It is easy to see that \eqref{eqoma} holds with $\oma=\|K\|^2\omega$ and $\zeta=0$, so this is the default choice without particular knowledge on $K^*$.
 But in some situations, e.g.\ sampling like in Section~\ref{secsamp}, a much smaller value of $\oma$ and a positive value of $\zeta$ can be derived.